DavidDanielz/Montgomery-Fleet-Analysis-Excel/README.md

 ## Datasets Used
-The dataset used in this lab is sourced from the Montgomery County Government's Fleet Equipment Inventory, available [here](https://data.montgomerycountymd.gov/Government/Fleet-Equipment-Inventory/93vc-wpdr/about_data) under a Public Domain license.
+-The dataset used in this lab is sourced from the Montgomery County Government's Fleet Equipment Inventory, available [here](https://data.montgomerycountymd.gov/Government/Fleet-Equipment-Inventory/93vc-wpdr/about_data) under a Public Domain license.

-A modified subset of this dataset is used for the project.
+-A modified subset of this dataset is used for the project.
 To follow along, use the provided dataset rather than the original.

 - [Montgomery_Fleet_Equipment_Inventory_FA_PART_1_START.csv](https://github.com/DavidDanielz/Montgomery-Fleet-Analysis/blob/d0a1481dce3cdcb0fbf679f723bcc81ee391a794/Montgomery_Fleet_Equipment_Inventory_FA_PART_1_START%20(1).csv)